The Process Of Sediment Being Buried And Pressed Together

 Sediment Sources and Transportation

 Once sediment is created, it needs to be transported to a depositional environment.
-Agents of erosion, such as water, wind, and ice, play a crucial role in this process.
+Also, agents of erosion, such as water, wind, and ice, play a crucial role in this process.
 Rivers are particularly effective at transporting sediment over long distances, carrying vast quantities of sand, silt, and clay from mountains to coastal plains and ultimately to the sea.
 Wind can transport fine-grained sediment like sand and dust over considerable distances, while glaciers can carry a wide range of sediment sizes, from boulders to fine silt.

 Depositional Environments

-For example, a high-energy environment like a fast-flowing river might only deposit coarse-grained sediment like gravel and sand, while a low-energy environment like a lake or lagoon might accumulate fine-grained sediment like silt and clay.
+To give you an idea, a high-energy environment like a fast-flowing river might only deposit coarse-grained sediment like gravel and sand, while a low-energy environment like a lake or lagoon might accumulate fine-grained sediment like silt and clay.
 Similarly, a desert environment might be dominated by wind-blown sand, while a coastal environment might contain a mixture of sand, shells, and organic matter.

 The Process of Burial